Jimvar/c_games/README.md

 # C Games Collection

-A collection of classic console games implemented in C. This repository includes three well-known games: **Blackjack**, **Connect Four**, and **Tic Tac Toe**.
+A collection of classic console games implemented in C. This repository includes four well-known games: **Blackjack**, **Four in a row**, **Ship Blast** and **Tic Tac Toe**.
 Each game is implemented with modular code, showcasing fundamental programming concepts and providing a simple, interactive terminal-based experience.

 ## Table of Contents
 - [Introduction](#introduction)